Cameroon–Germany relations: Migration

 There were 27,545 Cameroonians living in Germany in 2021.
 More than a third of Cameroonians in Germany are study abroad students.

-In turn, about 600 to 700 German nationals lived in Cameroon, who often work in business or development aid.
+Cities with notable Cameroonian populations are Cologne, Düsseldorf, Braunschweig, Berlin, Nuremberg and Munich.
+The metropolitan regions Rhine-Ruhr, Frankfurt Rhine-Main and Braunschweig-Salzgitter-Wolfsburg (which has around 4,600 Cameroonians), have the most significant amount of migrants with a Cameroonian background.

 Sports

 The Cameroon national football team is one of the most successful national teams in Africa and has been coached several times by German managers.
-Among them were Peter Schnittger (1970-1973), Winfried Schäfer (2001-2004), Otto Pfister (2007-2009) and Volker Finke (2013-2015).
+Among them were Peter Schnittger (1970–1973), Winfried Schäfer (2001–2004), Otto Pfister (2007–2009) and Volker Finke (2013–2015).
 At the 2002 World Cup, the Cameroonian team coached by Winfried Schäfer faced Germany in the group stage.
-Germany won 2-0 and advanced to the knockout phase.
+Germany won 2–0 and advanced to the knockout phase.

 Cameroonian footballers who have been active in German football include Pierre Womé, Rigobert Song, Serge Branco and Timothée Atouba.
 There are many prominent German-Cameroonian footballers, some of whom were also active for either or even both national teams, such as Eric Maxim Choupo-Moting, Joel Matip, Armel Bella-Kotchap, Marcel Ndjeng and Youssoufa Moukoko.
 Former footballer Célia Šašić was of Cameroonian descent on her father's side and was twice named Women's Footballer of the Year (2012 and 2015).